Skip to main content

 5. Fabro exchanges the code for an access token and fetches the user’s profile and verified email

-Configure allowed users in server.toml:
+Configure allowed users in settings.toml:

 allowed_usernames = ["alice", "bob"]